Village Parenting | Theresa Wiggins, M.Ed.

 On parenting

-I believe that our children do not belong to us, we are merely their guides.
-Our role is to embrace who our children are and help them to fully express that to the world.
+I believe that our children do not belong to us, rather parents and children are each others guides and teachers.
+Our role as parents is to embrace who our children are and help them to fully express that in this world.

-Every child exhibits strengths and weaknesses.
-These are all to be accepted and not used as evidence for our children’s “goodness” or “badness.”
+Every child exhibits what some may view as strengths and weaknesses, though I could make an argument that they are neither.
+These qualities are all to be accepted and not used as evidence for our children’s “goodness” or “badness.”
 Our children are enough, just as themselves.

-And of course, there are times when our children’s behaviors do not align with our expectations as parents.
-It is important that we understand the “why” behind these behaviors.
-We can then greet that part with compassion, while still holding a loving, firm boundary.
+And of course, there are times we may feel that our children’s behaviors do not align with our expectations as parents.
+It is important that we understand the “why” behind these behaviors and assess (and perhaps shift!) our own expectations.
+We can then greet our child where they are with compassion, while still holding a loving, firm boundary based on a reasonable expectation.
+From there, we can invite our child into solving the problem with us, rather than simply enforcing a consequence.
+This way, they feel heard and become part of the solution.

 On parenting and education